agabor/recolorimage/README.md

    - After installation completes, click "Activate"

 ### Usage
-Use the shortcode `[recolorimage]` in any post or page where you want to display the Recolor Images application.
+Use the shortcode `[recolorimage]` in any post or page where you want to display the Recolor Image application.

 Example:
 ```